-IARC

-Monographs on the Evaluation of the Carcinogenic Risk of Chemical to Humans (vol.

-Aggregate

-68, 1997) concludes that there is sufficient evidence in humans for the carcinogenicity of inhaled crystalline silica in the forms of quartz and cristobalite (Group 1) in certain industrial circumstances, but that carcinogenicity may be dependent on inherent characteristic of the crystalline silica or on external factors affecting is biological activity

-or disruption of its polymorphs.
+IARC Monographs on the Evaluation of the Carcinogenic Risk of Chemical to Humans (vol. 68, 1997) concludes that there is sufficient evidence in humans for the carcinogenicity of inhaled crystalline silica in the forms of quartz and cristobalite (Group 1) in certain of inhaled crystalline silica in the forms of quartz and cristobalite (Group 1) in certain industrial circumstances, but that carcinogenicity may be dependent on inherent characteristic of the crystalline silica or on external factors affecting is biological activity or disruption of its polymorphs.

+5. FIRE-FIGHTING MEASURES

-FIRE-FIGHTING MEASURES Crystalline silica (quartz) is not flammable, combustible or explosive.
-6. ACCIDENTAL RELEASE MEASURES Spill Response Procedures (including employee protection measures : Clean up using approved, dustless methods (water or vacuum) to minimize generation of respirable silica particles.
-Waste Disposal : Dispose of in a facility approved for silica (also see Section 13).
-7. HANDLING AND STORAGE Ventilation And Engineering Controls Local mechanical to reduce respirable silica to below safe levels.
-Respiratory Protection (Type) Use NIOSH approved equipment.
+Crystalline silica (quartz) is not flammable, combustible or explosive.

+6. ACCIDENTAL RELEASE MEASURES

+Spill Response Procedures (including employee protection measures :

+Clean up using approved, dustless methods (water or vacuum) to minimize

+generation of respirable silica particles.

+Waste Disposal :

+Dispose of in a facility approved for silica (also see Section 13).
+7. HANDLING AND STORAGE Ventilation And Engineering Controls : Local mechanical to reduce respirable silica to below safe levels.
+Respiratory Protection (Type) : Use NIOSH approved equipment.
 Positive pressure supplied air-type recommended Appropriate respiratory protection for respirable particulates is based on consideration of air borne workplace concentrations and duration of exposure arising from the intended end use.
 Please refer to the most recent standards of ANSI (Z88.2), OSHA (29CFR 1910.134), MSHA (30 CFR Parts 56 & 57), and NIOSH RDL.
 If you are unsure as to the type of respirator to be used please consult your employer.
 Eye Protection (Type) : Safety Glasses.
 Gloves (Specify Material) : Not normally required.
 Work Practices, Hygienic Practices : Clean up spills promptly.
-Do not engage in activities that will generate respirable silica particles.

-Revision Date: Version 2.0 08/12 Print Date:
+Do not engage in activities that will generate respirable silica Version 3.0 Revision Date: 08/12 Print Date:

+MSDS Identification: 3300FS - Part C particles.

+Other Handling And Storage Requirements : Avoid generating dust.
+There are no special storage requirements.
+Train all exposed

 08/21/12

-MSDS Identification: 3400CT - Part D

-Other Handling And Storage Requirements

-Avoid generating dust.
-There are no special storage requirements.
-Train all exposed persons in all sections of this MSDS and the proper handling of silica before they work with this product.
+persons in all sections of this MSDS and the proper handling of silica before they

 Aggregate

 work with this product.